 As an anti-aging specialist, I’m always on the lookout for innovative ways to help my patients look and feel their best.
-And I have a great new way to restore the smooth, glowing skin of your youth.
+And I have a great way to restore the smooth, glowing skin of your youth.

 The best part?
 It’s not painful and doesn’t involve a long recovery — like some mainstream procedures like chemical peels or surgery.